programaka/batch-file-processing/deployment.md

 * [Create a container in Azure Storage - Portal](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-quickstart-blobs-portal)
 * [Manage Azure Storage resources - CLI](https://docs.microsoft.com/en-us/cli/azure/storage?view=azure-cli-latest)

+## Deploy NGINX

-## Create an ingress controller with a static public IP
+In this section we will deploy an NGINX ingress controller with a static public IP and map the IP to a DNS name.

-Run [this script](scripts\deploy_NGINX.ps1) to deploy the NGINX ingress controller and map a DNS name to the public IP or follow these steps:
+Run [this script](scripts\deploy_NGINX.ps1) to execute steps 1 through 6 or follow the steps below.

 1. Initialize variables: